rake-compiler/rake-compiler-dock/README.md

 ## Usage

+Rake-compiler-dock provides the necessary tools to build Windows and Linux extensions written in C and C++.
+It is intended to be used in conjunction with [rake-compiler's](https://github.com/rake-compiler/rake-compiler) cross build capability.
+Your Rakefile should enable cross compilation like so:

+    Rake::ExtensionTask.new('my_extension', my_gem_spec) do |ext|
+      ext.cross_compile = true
+      ext.cross_platform = %w[x86-mingw32 x64-mingw32 x86-linux x86_64-linux]
+    end

+### Interactive Usage

 Rake-compiler-dock offers the shell command `rake-compiler-dock` and a [ruby API](http://www.rubydoc.info/gems/rake-compiler-dock/RakeCompilerDock) for issuing commands within the docker image, described below.

 `rake-compiler-dock` without arguments starts an interactive shell session.